ils94/LOTROToSpeech/Tutorial/Files/modding.md

 # Adding your voice models

-You can add your voice models that are compatible with either Edge-TTS and Elevenlab-TTS
+You can add your voice models that are compatible with either Edge-TTS and ElevenLabs-TTS

 Lets start with LTSET (LOTRO To Speech - Edge-TTS)